Free landscaping estimate template

 $5,000 / 4 weeks = $1,250 per week / 50 hours = $25 / hour

-Using this example, you would have to charge at least $25/hour to cover your operating costs on top of materials and labor costs.
+Using this example, your average landscaping cost per hour would have to be at least $25/hour to cover your operating costs.
+But don’t forget you still need to factor in your materials and labor costs on top of this rate.
 More on that below.

 To run a profitable business, however, you also need to add a markup.
 Lawn and Landscape, a leading industry publication, recommends that landscapers aim for 10 – 20% profit margins.
 Ultimately, your ceiling is what the market will pay for landscaping work in your area.

-The reason for breaking down overhead into an hourly cost is that you can add this amount to your hourly labor cost if you charge your customers by the hour.
+The reason for breaking down overhead into an hourly cost is that you can add this amount to your hourly average labor cost for landscaping.